EndPointCorp/end-point-blog/2021/08/kubernetes.md

 In summary: We created a persistent volume that defines some disk space in our machine that's available to the cluster; then, we defined a persistent volume claim that represents a request of some of that space that a container can have access to; after that, we defined a volume within our pod configuration in our deployment to point to that persistent volume claim; and finally, we defined a volume mount in our container that uses that volume to store Postgres' database files.

-By setting it up this way, we've made it so that regardless of how many Postgres pods come and go, the database files will always be persisted, because they now live outside the container.
+By setting it up this way, we've made it so that regardless of how many Postgres pods come and go, the database files will always be persisted, because the files now live outside of the container.
 They are stored in our host machine instead.

 ## Applying changes